ushaa0111/Facebook_Login_Functionality_Manual_Testing/README.md

 Identify and report any defects related to UI, usability, functionality, and security.

-Ensure compliance with standard QA practices and documentation formats.

 Demonstrate a full STLC (Software Testing Life Cycle) implementation manually.

 🗂️ Project Deliverables